 Especially on the first call with a prospect, starting with some light-hearted banter might work well (it depends on their personality as well).

-Start with talks of football or the weather or something else that you typically do to establish basic rapport - the prospect would feel engaged and in their comfort zone.
+Small talk like football or the weather or something else that you typically do to establish basic rapport - the prospect would feel engaged and comfortable.

-When you get to business in a couple of minutes, their cameras would already be on, and their minds would be open to new ideas.
+When you get to business in a couple of minutes, their cameras would already be on, and they would be open to new ideas.

 Tip 4: Maintain dialogue and ask questions

-Even if it’s a demo call, don’t make it drab.
+Even if it’s a demo call, don’t make it a drab.
 Don’t make your prospect want to look away and check their email.
+Sure as hell, they’ll be switching off their cameras on you the minute your pitch makes them want to be elsewhere.

-Conclusion: getting prospects to turn on their camera is just the first step
+But wait, there’s more to it than getting prospects to turn on their camera

 There’s far more to building a relationship with a prospective buyer than just having cameras on.